kimfucious/cowsay/README.md

 MongoDB is up when you see `waiting for connections on port 27017`

-🐮 If you see a MongoDB timeout error search the log for the following:
+🐮 If you see a MongoDB timeout error, search the log for the following:

 ```console
 db     | mkdir: cannot create directory '/bitnami/mongodb': Permission denied